Elucidating Robust Learning with Uncertainty-Aware Corruption Pattern Estimation: Experiments

-We conduct robust learning experiments with the class-conditioned noise (CCN) setting to investigate the performance of the MLN.
-We evaluate the test accuracy on four datasets with four different noise patterns and compare with F-correction \cite{17_patrini}, Co-teaching \cite{han_18}, Co-teaching+ \cite{yu_19} and JoCoR \cite{wei_20}.
+We conduct robust learning experiments with the Class-Conditional Noise (CCN) setting to investigate the performance of the MLN.
+We evaluate the test accuracy on four datasets with four different noise patterns and compare with Noise Adaptation \cite{goldberger_16}, F-correction \cite{17_patrini}, Co-teaching \cite{han_18}, Co-teaching+ \cite{yu_19} and JoCoR \cite{wei_20}.
 The test accuracy on MNIST is shown in Table \ref{tab:mnist_acc}.
 The proposed method outperforms on the Symmetry-80\% setting, and on other noise settings, it is compatible with the compared methods.
 However, the results on CIFAR10 in Table \ref{tab:cifar10_acc} show that our method outperforms the compared methods on Symmetry-80\% and Asymmetry-40\%, with the second-best performance on other noise patterns.
 Furthermore, Table \ref{tab:cifar100_acc} presents the test accuracy on CIFAR100 dataset.
 The MLN outperforms on Symmetry-80\% and Asymmetry-40\% noise patterns and performs second-best on the rest of the noise patterns.
 We would like to note that the proposed method shows its strengths in heavy corruptions, such as Symmetry-80\% and Asymmetry-40\%.
-We also evaluate the MLN on the NLP domain using the TREC dataset and compare it with the baseline method proposed in \cite{kim_14}.
-The result is shown in Table \ref{tab:trec_acc} where the proposed method outperforms the baseline in all cases.
 The proposed method shows a significant performance margin on large corruption rates, such as Symmetry-80\% and Asymmetry-40\%.